Bicycle Repairs Anyone Can Learn

 Adjusting the Gears

-To adjust the rear derailleur, shift to the lowest gear and check alignment with the smallest cog.
-If adjustment is needed, use the high-limit screw.
-Shift to the highest gear and check alignment with the largest cog; adjust the low-limit screw if misaligned.
+For the rear derailleur, shift to the lowest gear and check that it lines up with the smallest cog.
+The high-limit screw controls this.
+Then shift to the highest gear and check alignment with the largest cog — that’s the low-limit screw.

-For the front derailleur, shift to the smallest chainring and ensure the derailleur cage aligns with it.
-The low-limit screw fine-tunes this adjustment.
-Then, shift to the largest chainring and adjust using the high-limit screw.
+For the front derailleur, shift to the smallest chainring and make sure the cage is lined up properly.
+The low-limit screw dials this in.
+Shift to the big ring and adjust with the high-limit screw.
+It’s fiddly work, but once you get the hang of it, you can sort out shifting issues in a few minutes.

 Fixing a Slipped Chain